-Alternative Energy Credits.
-The Act also requires the WVPSC develop a system of tradable alternative and renewable energy resource credits to be awarded to electric utilities in proportion to the amount of alternative or renewable energy the utility generates or purchases.
-A utility would receive one credit for each megawatt hour of alternative energy purchased or generated and two credits for each megawatt hour of renewable energy purchased or generated.
-The provision allowing for the award of credits based on a utility's purchase of alternative or renewable energy is important to West Virginia electric systems and AMP because it enhances the value of their existing and proposed renewable energy resources.
-In addition, the Act directs the WVPSC to consider extending, by rule, the awarding of credits to electric generators and distributors other than electric utilities.
+Alternative and Renewable Energy Credits.
+The Act also required the creation of a system of tradeable credits to establish, verify and monitor the generation and sale of alternative and renewable energy mandated under the Act's portfolio standards.
+A utility would receive one credit for each megawatt hour of alternative energy generated or purchased and two credits for each megawatt hour of renewable energy generated or purchased.
+The provision allowing for the award of credits based on a utility's generation or purchase of alternative or renewable energy is important to West Virginia electric systems and AMP because it enhances the value of their existing and proposed renewable energy resources.